NanoClem/CNN-image-classifier/README.md

-# CNN-sklearn-image-classifier
+# CNN-image-classifier
-A Convolutional Neural Network made with python sklearn, for image recognition and classification.
+This project is about many kind of implementations of a Convolutional Neural Network, using differents techniques and librairies.